Health Benefits of Tomatoes

 Birthed from the vine, tomatoes are inveterate wanderers.
 They originated in the coastal highlands of South America and from there traveled north to Mexico.
 The Aztecs included them in their feasts.
 The Spanish conquerors spread tomatoes throughout their colonies.
 Italy and Portugal passed them on to India.
 Easily adapted into regional cuisines, the tomato made its way throughout the globe.

 Wherever the tomato has journeyed, it has enhanced the taste of meat, fish, grains, sauces, salsas, ketchups and chutneys.
-But its omnipresence in world cooking has also benefit health by delivering a rare nutritional component: lycopene.
+But its omnipresence in world cooking has also benefited health by delivering a rare nutritional component: lycopene.
 Lycopene is a pigment that gives them their characteristic red color and packs a punch as a potent antioxidant.
 The only known sources of lycopene on earth are pink grapefruit, watermelon and tomatoes.
 Of this trio of cancer-fighting fruits, the tomato has the highest concentration of lycopene.
 It’s also the most versatile and readily available.

 Lycopene helps prevent prostate, breast, cervical, stomach and other cancers.
 It can also slow the growth of tumors.
 Individuals whose diet lacks lycopene — which appear to curtail blood clots — have an increased risk for heart attack and stroke.
 By protecting against oxidative damage, lycopene may reduce the risk of visual disorders and lung disease caused by environmental pollutants.